 The Royal Yacht Britannia is also known as the HMY Britannia.
 HMY stands for Her Majesty’s Yacht.
 It is considered Scotland’s best attraction and receives over three hundred thousand tourists yearly.
 The yacht was launched in 1953 by the Queen and was commissioned in 1954.
 In the event of a nuclear war, the yacht was conceived to be a refuge for the Queen and Duke of Edinburgh along the North-West coast of Scotland.
 It was also designed to be a fully functional hospital ship at wartime.
 It racked up over one million miles while it operated.
 The first place it sailed to was Malta!, our former home.

 The Royal Yacht Britannia Trust now owns the yacht.
 It is a non-profit organization and there is a small full time crew that maintains the yacht.
 While we were there, we could see them painting and doing other refurbishment work.
 The crew of the Royal Yacht Britannia when it was operational consisted of 21 officers and 250 Royal Yachtsmen.
 The crew were volunteers from the Royal Navy while the yachtsmen were simply volunteers who after one year of service could be accepted as “permanent” if they chose.
 It was therefore common to find some with over 20 years of service.
 I would do it, lodging, food, and the chance to rub shoulders with royalty while sailing around the world?
 What’s not to love?
 Whenever the Royal Family were on the yacht, a troop of Royal Marines would accompany them as well.
+I think everyone would enjoy this tour as part of their visit to Scotland, especially when combined with Glasgow as most people tend to do.

 The Royal Yacht Britannia Tour: